srinu5713/Facial-Attribute-Prediction-with-Custom-CNN-and-ResNet50/README.md

 - **ResNet50 Transfer Learning:** Utilizes pretrained weights for improved performance with minimal data.
 - **Multi-Output Prediction:** Predicts age (regression), gender, and race (classification) simultaneously.

+## Dataset:

+The dataset used in this project can be found [here](https://www.kaggle.com/datasets/jangedoo/utkface-new).

 ## License: